deividAlfa/ST7789-STM32/README.md

 then draw them in a single operation, thus removing a lot of overhead.<br>
 The projects works right away, use STM32 CUBE IDE (Import...
 Exiting project...
 Select any of the demos).<br>
 Tested on STM32F103 and STM32F411, using a 135x240 4-wire SPI screen.<br>
+It can achieve 60FPS with 32MHZ SPI clock.<br>

 Configuration is done in st7780.h<br>